 Pinus monophylla tolerates alkaline soil and clay.

-Pinus monophylla's foliage color is green-gray and type is evergreen.
+Foliage of Pinus monophylla has color green-gray and is evergreen.

 Communities for Pinus monophylla:Pinyon-Juniper Woodland, Yellow Pine Forest and Central Oak Woodland.